- Inappropriate or excessive speed

 - 107 micrograms of alcohol for every 100 millilitres of urine

-However, police recommend that if you're drinking any alcohol, let someone else do the driving.
+Please note: the police recommend that if you're drinking any alcohol, let someone else do the driving.

 There is no standard list that would be considered as careless or inconsiderate driving, however, the General Advice section of the Highway Code provides some good examples.